-ii.
 Broader Faculty Involvement

-There are two paths of action that have broader faculty involvement These are used when there has been significant, serious, academic or professional misconduct or when independent effort by course director or advisor has not been successful at resolving the misconduct.
-In addition to following the paths noted below, the Course Director or student's advisor should also file appropriate Office of Student Conduct and Academic Integrity forms if the concern meets that office's criteria.
+There is one path of action that has broader faculty involvement used when there has been significant, serious, academic or professional misconduct or when independent effort by course director or advisor has not been successful at resolving the misconduct.
+In addition to following the paths noted below, the Course Director or student's advisor should also file appropriate forms with the Office for Community Standards if the concern meets that office's criteria.